vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 ## Setting Up Runtime Environments

+The simplest way to set the environment to use spack installed packages is to use the `spack load` command.
+In order for users not to have to set up spack when it is not needed, the `key4hep-stack` bundle package includes a script that will automatically generate a bash setup script and install it into its prefix.

-Spack can create "filesystem views" of several packages, resulting in a directory structure similar what you would find in `/usr/local`.
+Spack can also create "filesystem views" of several packages, resulting in a directory structure similar what you would find in `/usr/local`.
-However, there is no good way to set up the runtime environments for the packages installed there -- an issue that should be adressed in spack.

-The setup scripts on cvmfs are created by manually editing `spack load --sh gcc > setup.sh; spack load --sh key4hep-stack >> setup.sh` so that the user environment is left intact.
+This simplifies library and include paths, but the setup generation for views still has to be developed.

 ## Compiler Dependencies and Data Packages